lucablackwell/heroica/possible-options.md

   * Melee: defeat the monster and take 1 gold from the store
 * Axe
   * Melee: defeat the monster and take 3 gold from the store (costs 1 health)

+## Enemy array
+name, strength
+'the demon' / 'the elite minotaur' / 'the goblin king'